MII-IS/SE25/README.md

 3. Launch the system with the provided ROS 2 launch file.

-4. Use the GUI to control the robot manually or execute automated trajectories.
+4. Use the GUI to control the robot manually or execute automated movements.

 5. Use ROS 2 commands to monitor and interact with the system if required.